 STANDARD UNT RETIREE BENEFITS INCLUDE:

-- A free 'HF' permit to park in any FS lot.
+- Retirees can acquire a free 'HF' permit to park in F/S and Eagle spaces on campus for a maximum of 5 days per month.
 Get your permit online or at the Avenue A entrance of the parking building, corner of Highland and Avenue A. UNT Retiree ID card is required.

 Retiree Access to UNT Email Accounts